 Photographing the moon tends to challenge and confuse beginner photographers.

-Why is the moon hard to photograph?
+So why is the moon hard to photograph?

 Do you need a tripod to photograph the moon?

-The moon is a moving subject.
+Remember, the moon is a moving subject.

 My camera settings.